We’ve been at it for over a decade, bringing the works of Shakespeare to local audiences and searching for a place to call our own.

 In 2008, SNW shifted its main stage productions to local indoor venues such as the Phillip Tarro Theater and McIntyre Hall at Skagit Valley College.
 Our vagabond company continued to bring high quality productions and Shakespeare’s stories to audiences and continued to long for and seek a home.

 In the fall of 2009, representatives of Shakespeare Northwest were guided into an overgrown and secluded rock-walled space on the property of the Rexville Grange.
 The old, former quarry had once provided material for dikes along the Skagit River but had long been reclaimed by nature.
 Despite the brambles and tall grasses and the soggy, rock-strewn ground, its soaring rock walls surrounded by trees immediately sung of amazing potential.
 Several months of systematic hacking, pruning, raking, leveling, and clearing have only reinforced that impression.
-2013 will mark our third season at the Rexville-Blackrock Amphitheatre.
-SNW is currently working with the members of Rexville Grange to develop the Rexville-Blackrock Amphitheatre into what they believe could be one of the premier outdoor performance venues.
+2016 will mark our sixth season at the Rexville-Blackrock Amphitheatre.
+SNW is working with the members of Rexville Grange to develop the Rexville-Blackrock Amphitheatre into what they believe could be one of the premier outdoor performance venues.
 We have found a home.